jetpackdanger/minikube-pkg/README.md

 This project builds a [snap](http://snapcraft.io/) package of [minikube](https://github.com/kubernetes/minikube).

-_Note that this snap depends on a `libvirt` interface, which is currently proposed into `snapd`, but has not released yet.
+_Note that for strict confinement, this snap depends on a `libvirt` interface, which is currently proposed into `snapd`, but has not released yet.
 Until it has, I'm afraid this isn't quite ready for general consumption._

 # Install